Samba (Krishna's son): Destruction of the Yadava clan

 Samba dressed as a pregnant woman being presented to the sages - Illustrations from the Barddhaman edition of Mahabharata.

-At the end of Kurukshetra war, all 100 of Gandhari's sons, the Kauravas, were killed by their cousins, the Pandavas, who were aided by Krishna.
+At the end of the Kurukshetra War, all 100 of Gandhari's sons, the Kauravas, were killed by their cousins, the Pandavas, who were aided by Krishna.
 Pandavas also lost all of their sons.
 Gandhari cursed Krishna for allowing all this destruction to happen.
 She cursed that he, his city and all his subjects would be destroyed.
 Krishna accepted the curse.

 The book Mausala Parva describes the fulfillment of the curse 36 years after the end of the great war.
 With Yudhisthira's realm now peaceful and prosperous, the youth of the Yadava clan have become frivolous and hedonistic.
 Samba dresses up as a woman and his friends meet Rishi Vishwamitra, Durvasa, Vashista, Narada and other rishis, who were visiting Dwaraka for an audience with Krishna.
 The young man playfully pretending to be a woman claims that he is pregnant and asks the rishis to predict the gender of the baby.
 One rishi sees through the prank.
 In a fit of rage, he curses that Samba will give birth to an iron bolt (Gada (mace) a weapon) that will destroy his entire race.
 As per the curse, the next day, Samba gave birth to an iron rod.
 The youth informed King Ugrasena of what had happened.
 Ugrasena ordered Samba to crush the rod into powder and cast it into the Prabhas sea.
 The powder washed up onto the seashore and grew into long reeds of eraká grass.
 Later on in the story, the Yadavas are at that same seashore for a festival, when a fight breaks out between them all.
 Not having any weapons to hand, the Yadavas break off the eraká grass, which they discovered was as strong as iron, and use this to kill each other.
 Thus, the iron bolt destroys the entire Yadava Clan.

 One larger piece of the bolt was swallowed by a fish.
 That same fish was caught by a hunter named Jara, who in his past life was Vali in the Ramayana.
 He removed the iron piece from his catch and noticing that it had a point and arrowhead-like shape, sharpened it as such and stuck it onto the tip of one of his arrows.
 The hunter Jara mistook Krishna's partly visible left foot for a deer and shot the arrow.
 The arrow mortally wounded Krishna resulting in his departure from the earth.